xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/filters.md

 ### Description

-<p>This hook filters cart items.
-It allows the request data to be changed, for example, quantity, or supplemental cart item data, before it is passed into CartController::add_to_cart and stored to session.</p> <p>CartController::add_to_cart only expects the keys id, quantity, variation, and cart_item_data, so other values may be ignored.
-CartController::add_to_cart (and core) do already have a filter hook called woocommerce_add_cart_item, but this does not have access to the original Store API request like this hook does.</p>
+This hook filters cart items.
+It allows the request data to be changed, for example, quantity, or supplemental cart item data, before it is passed into CartController::add_to_cart and stored to session.
+CartController::add_to_cart only expects the keys id, quantity, variation, and cart_item_data, so other values may be ignored.
+CartController::add_to_cart (and core) do already have a filter hook called woocommerce_add_cart_item, but this does not have access to the original Store API request like this hook does.

 ### Parameters